botre/anki-decks/src/kubernetes.md

 A Pod represents a set of running containers on your cluster.

+A Pod can contain multiple containers.

+A multi-container microservice will usually be defined by a single Pod.

 ## Container

 A lightweight and portable executable image that contains software and all of its dependencies.